bonsai-rx/docs/articles/expressions-format.md

 The `Format` operator is a [Transform](xref:operators#transform) that can be applied on sequences of any type.
 Each of the elements in the sequence will be converted to a <xref href="System.String"/> value using the specified <xref href="Bonsai.Expressions.FormatBuilder.Format"/>.
 The format string follows the same syntax of the [String.Format](xref:System.String.Format*) method.
 The <xref href="Bonsai.Expressions.FormatBuilder.Selector"/> property can be used to specify the order of the values that will be converted to strings and inserted at a specified place in the format string.

+If no format string is specified, the default [ToString](xref:System.Object.ToString) method is used to convert each value in the sequence.

 ### Example

 You can use the `Format` operator to insert the value of a sequence into another string.
 For example, the following workflow and format string visualizes the value and timestamp of each tick of a timer:

 :::workflow
 ![Example workflow](~/workflows/expressions-format-example.bonsai)